Palmstroemen/WB_Organizer/README.md

 That's NOT, what you want.

 ### BUT ... there's a workaround for the moment!
-UNDOCK your WBO from the toolbar and make it free floating!
+UNDOCK your WBO from the toolbar and make it free-floating!
 You could attach it to the top, the bottom or even to the sides of your main window.
 But that's NOT what you go for!
-Move your WBO right at the very top into the header line of FreeCAD, right aside the FreeCAD-LOGO at the top left of your window.
+Move your WBO right at the very top into the header line of FreeCAD, right aside from the FreeCAD-LOGO at the top left of your window.
 So your WBO will sit above your menu.
 Like so:

 ![](./Resources/images/WBO_top.png)

 Inside the 'preferences' dialog of the WBO on the right bottom side, you'll find a field to enter the **'Length of Workbench Organizer when free floating'**.
-This allows you to adopt the lenght of your TabBar to your screen size.
+This allows you to adapt the length of your TabBar to your screen size.
-Confirm your changes with [Shift] + [Return] for not leaving the whole dialog on [Return] and seeing an immediate result!
+Confirm your changes with [Shift] + [Return] so as not to leave the whole dialog on [Return] and see an immediate result!

 As we can't hide the standard workbench selector we want to put it a little bit 'out of our sight' to the top right.
 Go to the configuration panel (menu -> edit -> configurations (or so?))